How to Approach a Privacy Impact Assessment for GDPR

-An essential element of GDPR is to preempt risk to the security of personal data, describe how you will identify those risks and demonstrate what you will do if the worst happens.
+An essential element of GDPR is to preempt risk to the security of personal data.
+A Privacy Impact Assessment (PIA) is the process which helps

 When should you conduct a Privacy Impact Assessment?

 Choosing to begin a Privacy Impact Assessment (PIA) is normally triggered by the planning of a new project.
 This is because it can give you the opportunity to

 ‘Conducting a PIA does not have to be complex or time consuming but there must be a level of rigour in proportion to the privacy risks arising.’